Kishankumar1328/Hotel-Price-Prediction/README.md

 ````

-- **Hotel Price Prediction SPSS Modeler.str**: SPSS Modeler stream file containing the predictive model.
+Hotel Price Prediction SPSS Modeler.str: SPSS Modeler stream file containing the predictive model.
-- **hotel price prediction.csv**: Primary dataset used for training and testing the model.
+hotel price prediction.csv: Primary dataset used for training and testing the model.
-- **hotel price prediction 1000.csv**: A subset of the dataset with 1000 entries for quick testing.
+hotel price prediction 1000.csv: A subset of the dataset with 1000 entries for quick testing.
-- **main.ipynb**: Jupyter Notebook for data exploration and model evaluation.
+main.ipynb: Jupyter Notebook for data exploration and model evaluation.
-- **main.py**: Python script for running predictions.
+main.py: Python script for running predictions.
-- **requirements.txt**: List of Python dependencies.
+requirements.txt: List of Python dependencies.
-- **LICENSE**: Apache 2.0 License.
+LICENSE: Apache 2.0 License.

 ## 📊 Dataset